iccaving/icccsite/content/tour/yorkshire-2016-12-16.md

 ### Aquamole: {{ DATE=2016-12-17; CAVE=Aquamole Pot; }}
 Aquamole looked like a good choice for a first ever SRT trip, and an introduction to the verticality of Yorkshire, so I proposed to take Larry down, and Ben kindly offered to rig the way.
 There were another four trips happening in Kingsdale, each 3 people strong at most.
 When did that last happen?
 How much rope was left after our stock was depleted in all its short ropes (Simpson’s) and long ropes (Vespers, Swinsto)?

 We drove up the valley, with clouds hugging the top of the Yoredale group, but otherwise dry weather.
-We parked at the Braida Garth driveway, changed to the lively tune of Sws Ffyn Bwch (most likely spelling?) before climbing up along the Swinsto path.
+We parked at the Braida Garth driveway, changed to the lively tune of Sws Ffyn Bwch (most likely spelling?
+[Ed: Sosban Fach]) before climbing up along the Swinsto path.
 Following the Turbary road and the GPS indications we quickly arrived at the manhole entrance of Aquamole, where the 8mm divers’ rope was pre-rigged.
 Ben shadow-rigged it, while I gave Larry a last short rebelay run-through session.
 Happy that he remembered his training, I invited him to follow Ben on the descent.

 Through only slightly mild incompetence from my part, I ended up taking two rope bags, one of which Ben needed quite early on.
 After a bit of faff at a drippy rebelay Ben took the bag down and continued the entrance series.
 The walls were slick with run-off most the way through the fault controlled passage but two large ‘Y’-hangs in succession took us away from the drips  to the base of a boulder-floored chamber.